hhenrichsen/sandbox-2024-lecture-notes/02-Frontend-and-Prototyping.md

 _I mostly know about Lucid events, but feel free to slack me a day or two before class and I can get things added here._

-- Lucid Tech Talk - next Tuesday (September 17th)!
-Come hear from me and Alex Blackburn about how and why we built a developer platform at Lucid, if you're not tired of my yapping by 5:15.
+- Lucid Tech Talk / ACM Opening Social - next Tuesday (September 17th) in TMCB 1170!
+Come hear from me and Alex Blackburn about how and why we built a developer platform at Lucid if you want to hear me talk twice in a week.

 ### News